Coney Island–Stillwell Avenue station

-Coney Island–Stillwell Avenue has eight tracks and four island platforms, with trains entering from both compass north and south.
-Opened in 1919–20, the large facility was designed at a time when Coney Island was the primary summer resort area for the New York metropolitan area, with all of the rail lines in southern Brooklyn funneling service to the area.
+Coney Island–Stillwell Avenue is an elevated station with eight tracks and four island platforms; trains enter from both compass north and south.
+Opened in 1919–1920, the facility was designed at a time when Coney Island was the primary summer resort area for the New York metropolitan area, with all of the rail lines in southern Brooklyn funneling service to the area.
 The station has seen many service patterns throughout its history, and was completely renovated from 2001 to 2004.

 The station is located at the corner of Stillwell and Surf Avenues in Coney Island, the site of the former West End Terminal.
 Geographically, the station is the southernmost terminal in the New York City Subway system.
 In addition, it is one of the largest elevated transportation terminals in the world.
+Below the tracks, there is a New York City Police Department (NYPD) transit precinct at the station.

 History

 Origins

 Rail transportation to Coney Island had been available since 1864.
 The Brooklyn, Bath and Coney Island Railroad was the first steam railroad to Coney Island.
 It ran from Fifth Avenue and 36th Street in what is now Sunset Park, to its West End Terminal, at the present-day Coney Island Terminal's location, along what is now the right-of-way of the West End Line.
 The nearby Culver Depot, along the Atlantic Ocean waterfront near the site of the present-day West Eighth Street station, served the Brooklyn, Flatbush, and Coney Island Railway (now the Brighton Line) and Prospect Park and Coney Island Railroad (now the Culver Line).
 Other rail transportation included The Manhattan Beach Railroad; The Sea Beach Railroad; The Coney Island and Brooklyn Railroad; a route to Long Island City via the Long Island Rail Road; and the Norton's Point Line trolley to what is now Sea Gate.